Getting Started with Unattended Access

 How do I get started?

-The very first thing is to make sure Unattended Access is turned on:
+The second thing is to make sure Unattended Access is turned on:

-1. To enable Unattended Access, log in to the Admin By Request portal and head over to SRA > Settings > Unattended Access Settings.
+1. To enable Unattended Access, log in to the Admin By Request portal and head over to Secure Remote Access > Settings > Unattended Access Settings.

 2. Select Authorization in the left menu and, from the AUTHORIZATION tab, ensure that Allow Unattended Access is turned On: